pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

 DICOM File-sets and DICOMDIR
 ============================

-This tutorial is about DICOM File-sets and covers
+This tutorial is about DICOM File-sets and covers:

 * An introduction to DICOM File-sets and the DICOMDIR file
 * Loading a File-set using the :class:`~pydicom.fileset.FileSet` class and